Kim Kardashian Makes A Heartbreaking Pregnancy Announcement

 “After everything I went through, the surgery and it wasn’t successful and didn’t do anything,” she told her sisters.
 “Kanye was really nervous about the surgery … but I know he would want to have more kids.
 I feel like surrogacy is the only option for me.
 Kanye and I are going to look into other options and see what we are comfortable with.
 I’m definitely leaning towards I want to try [surrogacy].”

 Later, Kim Kardashian revealed that she and Kanye West had spoken about the possibility of using a surrogate to conceive another child, but now it seems like their only option to have another baby.
-Kim, who is the mother of daughter, North, and son, Saint, added that it will happen if it’s “meant to be.”
+Kim, who is the mother of daughter, North, and son, Saint, added that it would happen if it’s “meant to be.”

 “After talking to Kanye … I always knew surrogacy was an option, now it’s my reality,” Kim revealed on Keeping Up With The Kardashians.
 “Whatever is meant to be will be.”